SkyeUwU/CunnyBot/README.md

 # CunnyBot

-CunnyBot is a cute and funny bot that sends an image from your favorite image board (booru) to your Discord webhook every hour. :3
+CunnyBot is a cute and funny bot that sends an image from your favorite image board (booru) to your Discord webhook every hour :3

 ## Installation